jbussemaker/AssignmentEncoding/README.md

     - Main time cost comes from design variable grouping (`GroupedEncoder.group_by_values`)
 - The selector algorithm consists of the following steps:
   - Pre-generate the matrix (and cache it)
+  - First try to match any pattern-specific encoder
+    - Calculate imputation ratio, information index, and distance correlation (according to the same rules as below)
+    - Select pattern-specific encoder if it falls in priority areas 1 to 5
   - If `n_mat <= n_mat_eager_max`, encode both eager and lazy encoders, otherwise only encode lazy encoders
     - For each, calculate the imputation ratio, information index, and distance correlation
     - Do no calculate distance correlation if imputation ratio is higher than the last (eager) or first (lazy) band of imputation ratios; and limit dist corr calculation time
       - Not limiting the dist corr calculation time actually leads to more enum-based selections (i.e worse results)
+    - If at any time a perfect encoder is found (imp ratio = 1, dist corr >= .95), then stop and select this one
     - Several imputation ratios can be used, with different existence-wise aggregations: the **min imputation** ratio is most effective at selecting suitable encoders, because imputers apply for each existence scheme separately, and the min imputation ratio applies to the largest matrix that needs to be imputed